bemoje/bemoje-node-util/docs/classes/ApiReponseCache.md

 ▸ **getOrElse**(`hash`, `apiRequest`): `Promise`<`V`\>

 Get a value for a given hash key if it exists.
-Otherwise, get retrive a value with a given function and then store that value in the cache.
+If the does not exist, returns a value from the api by invoking the provided function and then stores that value in the cache.

+**`Emits`**

+hit - if the value exists in the cache.

+**`Emits`**

+miss - if the value does not exist in the cache.

 #### Parameters